redecentralize/alternative-internet/README.md

 ## General

 * [Books](http://en.wikipedia.org/wiki/Books) are a stable, production tested communication protocol suitable for a wide range of information services.
-* [Fermat.org](http://fermat.org/) is an framework for developing Internet of People apps.
 * [Solidproject.org](https://solidproject.org/) Solid is a project lead by Tim Berners Lee that aims to re-decentralized the web.
 Solid (derived from "social linked data") is a proposed set of conventions and tools for building decentralized Web applications based on Linked Data principles.
 Solid is modular and extensible.
 It relies as much as possible on existing W3C standards and protocols.
 You can find more information also at [Inrupt](https://inrupt.com/solid) and [Solid MIT](https://solid.mit.edu/) webpages

 ## Hosting and media